transloadit/uppy/README.md

 ### Do I need to install special service/server for it?

-No, as mentioned previosely, `Multipart` plugin is old-school and just works with everything.
-However, you need `[uppy-server](https://github.com/transloadit/uppy-server)` if you want your users to be able to pick files from Google Drive or Dropbox (more services coming too), and you can add [tus](http://tus.io) is you want resumability in your uploads.
+No, as mentioned previously, `Multipart` plugin is old-school and just works with everything.
+However, you need [`uppy-server`](https://github.com/transloadit/uppy-server) if you’d like your users to be able to pick files from Google Drive or Dropbox (more services coming).
+And you can add [tus](http://tus.io) if you want resumability.

 ### Does it support S3 direct upload?